Author guidelines

 Plagiarism

 The AHSTR respects and values intellectual property and is committed to protecting and promoting its authors' original contributions and work.
 Any form of plagiarism, including using other people's work without appropriate acknowledgments or permission, will not be tolerated.
-All manuscripts submitted for publication to AHSTR are cross-checked for plagiarism using Turnitin software. the similarity index is calculated based on the body of the text excluding citations, references, quotes and some small matches (less than 2% similarity).
-If plagiarism is detected (more that 25%), the manuscript will be immediately rejected and revoked, and appropriate actions will be taken to address the issue.
-In cases where plagiarism is identified after publication, appropriate action will be taken, such as amending or retracting the paper, the AHSTR reserve the right to notify the author's Institute/College/University and Funding Agency, if any, both before and after publication.
+All manuscripts submitted for publication to AHSTR are cross-checked for plagiarism using plagiarism checker software.
+The similarity index is calculated based on the body of the text excluding citations, references, quotes and some small matches (less than 2% similarity).
+If the similarity index is high, the manuscript will be immediately rejected and revoked, and appropriate actions will be taken to address the issue.
+In cases where plagiarism is identified after publication, appropriate action will be taken, such as amending or retracting the paper.

 The AHSTR strongly advises all editors and reviewers to exercise vigilance and thoroughly evaluate submissions for any signs of plagiarism.
 Editors and reviewers are encouraged to immediately notify the journal if any instance of plagiarism is suspected.